jesspsilva/jesspsilva/README.md

 ## :smiley: Hello!

 My name is Jéssica Silva, I'm 25 years old and I live in Porto.
-I'm currently working as web developer since 2018.
-I'm focused on web development/frontend.
+I'm currently working as a Frontend-Developer.

+I'm always trying to learn new things.

 I'm currently trying to increase my knowledge in those areas. :muscle: :pray: